Why Embassies Need a Dummy Ticket for Visa Proof

 Proof Of Onward Travel: What Counts — And Why It Matters

 If there’s one piece of evidence that confuses travelers most, it’s proof of onward travel.
 Some people think it means a return ticket.
 Others believe any flight confirmation will do.
 The truth sits somewhere in the middle, and embassies pay close attention to how you present it.
-Let’s break it down clearly so you know exactly what’s expected.
+Let’s break it down clearly so you know exactly what’s expected, with 2025 trends in view.

 Onward Travel Vs. Return Airline Ticket